-- 1. The federal government must LEAD in those areas where there are clear demands for national uniformity or else to match the scale or geographic reach of certain problems.
-There are several core steps that the federal government can take here: - The U.S. needs to define, design, and embrace a new, unified, competitive vision for transportation policy-

-its purpose, its mission, its overarching rationale.
-The focus should be on investing in infrastructure that supports the competitiveness and environmental sustainability of the nation, rather than on funding individual states or singular needs.

-Congress should authorize a permanent, independent commission-the Strategic Transportation Investments Commission (STIC)-to prioritize federal investments.
+- 1. The federal government must lead in those areas where there are clear demands for national uniformity or else to match the scale or geographic reach of certain problems.
+There are several core steps that the federal government can take here: - The U.S. needs to define, design and embrace a new, unified, competitive vision for transportation policy- its purpose, its mission, its overarching rationale.
+The focus should be on investing in infrastructure that supports the competitiveness and environmental sustainability of the nation, rather than on funding individual states or singular needs. - Congress should authorize a permanent, independent commission-the Strategic Transportation Investments Commission (STIC)-to prioritize federal investments in maintaining the interstate highway system, developing a true intermodal freight agenda, and improving intermetro area passenger travel.

-The Strategic Transportation Investments Commission would develop a national priority map that would become the basis of a multi-year federally driven program prioritized on a cost-benefit basis taking into account multimodal interactions.
+The Strategic Transportation Investments Commission would develop a national priority map that would become the basis of a multi-year federally driven program prioritized on a cost-benefit basis taking into account multi-modal interactions.
 The identification of these important federal investments should be based on the overarching vision and goals set above.